-If a stump is dead, it won't form suckers, but the stump can look very unattractive and out of place; they can also play host to root diseases such as honey fungus, so it is not really worth taking the risk in leaving it.
+If a stump is dead, it won't form suckers, but the stump can look very unattractive and out of place.
+The dead stump could also play host to root diseases such as honey fungus, so it is not really worth taking that risk.

 What is a tree stump grinder?

-Tree stump grinders are powerful machines with a hard-wearing chizel which rotates extremely quickly to grind away at the tree stump, turning it into a fine saw dust.
+Tree stump grinders are powerful machines, mounted on wheels, with a petrol engine and a hard-wearing rotating chizel blade.
+The blade rotates extremely quickly to grind away at the tree stump and turn it into fine wood chippings.

-Tree stump grinders can make easy work of even extremely large, stubborn tree stumps, so it is a much more efficient and less laborious way of removing a tree stump than trying to do it manually.
+Stump grinders can make easy work of removing even extremely large and stubborn tree stumps, so they provide a much more efficient and less laborious way of removing a tree stump than trying to do it manually.

-How to use a tree stump grinder to remove a tree stump
+How to use a tree stump grinder to remove tree stumps

-When using a tree stump grinder to remove a stubborn tree stump, you should first tackle the roots.
+When using a tree stump grinder to remove tree stumps from the ground, you should first tackle the roots.

-Grind across the roots in a steady sweeping action.
-You should angle the machine so that it grinds 1” down from the top of the roots on each pass, sweeping back across the root at 1” lower than the previous pass.
+Wheel the machine in place so that the blade is in position over an exposed root, start up the engine and begin by grinding across the roots in a steady sweeping action from left to right and back again.
+You should angle the machine so that it grinds 1” down from the top of the roots on each pass, each time sweeping back across the root at 1” lower than the previous pass.

-Once the roots have been cleared, you should then tackle the trunk.
+Once the roots have been cleared, you can then tackle the stump.

-The tree stump grinder grinds the stump down into fine chips.
-Once you have finished grinding the tree stump you can use the chips to fill in the hole left by the tree stump, use them as mulch in other areas of the garden, clear them up using a vacuum/blower machine, or simply rake them up and collect them.
+Once you have removed the tree stump, you can use the chips left behind to fill in the hole.
+Or you can use them as mulch in other areas of the garden, you can clear them up using a vacuum/blower machine, or you can compost them.

-Our tree stump grinders are fitted with chip deflectors which prevent the ground down wood chips flying around and causing injury.
+Our tree stump grinders are fitted with chip deflectors which prevent the wood chips flying around and causing injury.

-Whilst using a tree stump grinding machine, you must wear full safety equipment – including a hard hat and protective visor, heavy-duty gloves, work boots and ear defenders.
+However, you must wear full safety equipment whilst using a tree stump grinder in order to minimise the risk of injury whilst using the machine.
+This includes a hard hat and face visor, heavy-duty gloves, work boots and ear defenders.